bdlow/sbms0/README.md

 **This is an <u>unofficial</u> guide to the ElectroDacus Solar Battery Management System SBMS0.
 This document exists as I found the official documentation for the SBMS0 to be less than clear.
 It does NOT replace or override the official documentation and may be completely wrong (PRs welcome).**

-The SBMS0 is a novel approach to managing solar-powered energy storage, produced by [ElectroDacus](https://electrodacus.com/) as an open-source hardware ([CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)) project (as of mid 2020 the schematic and software source code are not yet published).
+The SBMS0 is a novel approach to managing solar-powered energy storage, produced by [ElectroDacus](https://electrodacus.com/) as an open-source hardware ([CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)) project (as of mid 2020 some hardware details such as PCB layout and the software source code are not yet published).
 Dacian Todea, the project's lead and primary (sole?) contributor, has been developing various iterations of a solar battery management system since at least 2011.
 Dacian's not in the business of producing SBMS systems at commercial scale ("A few words are more than sufficient.
 It is my pleasure to be able to share knowledge." ([ref](https://groups.google.com/g/electrodacus/c/1bQlZ8quSP0/m/oNHQLPWaAgAJ))), as of late 2020 a business named [3D Brothers](https://3d-brothers.com/) are working on an [SBMS-based design](https://www.youtube.com/watch?v=MFbR4KenTuA) for commercial production.

 The SBMS0 is the fourth (?) major design iteration and departs from earlier designs, and most commercial BMS, in separating out the controller from the power switching.
 The primary novelty for the SBMS0 is in not using any form of DC-DC conversion between the solar photovoltaic (PV) panel(s) and the battery - the principle being that *a PV input suitably matched to suitable battery chemistry* (e.g. LiFePO4) does not actually *require* any complex DC-DC conversion.
 Conventional wisdom is that some form of DC-DC conversion, such as a Maximum Power Point Tracking (MPPT) solar controller, is required to maximise power transfer from the PV to battery and/or safely charge the battery (e.g. lead-acid batteries have very particular charging requirements to maximise service life).